-- (1) Operating expenditure must be such as would be incurred by a prudent service provider acting efficiently, in accordance with accepted good industry practice, to achieve the lowest sustainable cost of delivering pipeline services. - (2) The AER's discretion under this rule is limited.
+- (1) Operating expenditure must be such as would be incurred by a prudent service provider acting efficiently, in accordance with accepted good industry practice, to achieve the lowest sustainable cost of delivering pipeline services. - (2) The forecast of required operating expenditure of a pipeline service provider that is included in the full access arrangement must be for expenditure that is allocated between: - (a) reference services; - (b) other services provided by means of the covered pipeline; and - (c) other services provided by means of uncovered parts (if any) of the pipeline, in accordance with rule 93.